skalish/terraform-aws-tamr-vm/README.md

 Smallest complete fully working example.
 This example might require extra resources to run the example.
 - [Minimal](https://github.com/Datatamer/terraform-aws-tamr-vm/tree/master/examples/minimal)

+# Resources Required
+This module requires the prior existence of
+* an IAM role for use by the Tamr VM

 # Resources Created
 This modules creates:
 * an EC2 instance with attached roles and security groups in order to run Tamr and EMR
 * an IAM policy with permissions for creating a cluster
 * an IAM role policy attachment resource, to attach the newly created policy to an existing IAM role
-* an IAM role for use by the Tamr VM
 * a security group for EC2 allowing access to the Tamr VM.
 * additonal security group rules.
 By default, opens required Tamr ports, enables HTTP on port `80` and TLS on `443`, and opens egress, which allows Tamr to operate and recreates